Salute (2022 Indian film)

-Salute is a 2022 Indian Malayalam-language crime thriller film, directed by Rosshan Andrrews and written by Bobby-Sanjay starring Dulquer Salmaan in the lead role as a cop.
-Produced by Dulquer Salmaan under his banner Wayfarer Films, the film has Aslam K. Purayil as the cinematographer while A. Sreekar Prasad handles the editing and Santhosh Narayanan was signed on to compose the original background score before being replaced by Jakes Bejoy.
+Salute is a 2022 Indian Malayalam-language crime thriller film directed by Rosshan Andrrews, written by Bobby-Sanjay, and produced by Dulquer Salmaan under his banner Wayfarer Films.
+The film stars Dulquer Salmaan, Manoj K. Jayan, Diana Penty (in her Malayalam debut), Lakshmi Gopalaswamy, and Saniya Iyappan.
+The cinematography and editing was handled by Aslam K. Purayil and A. Sreekar Prasad respectively.
+The background score was composed by Jakes Bejoy.

-The film was scheduled for a theatrical release on the occasion of Sankranti in January 2022, but was indefinitely postponed later due to the rise of Omicron cases in India.
-Later, it was announced that the film would be skipping the theatrical release and decided for a direct-to-streaming release on SonyLIV.
-It was set to have the world premiere on 18 March 2022, but premiered a day early, on 17 March 2022.
-The film marks Diana Penty's Malayalam debut.
-It received mixed reviews from critics.
+Initially scheduled for a theatrical release, it was indefinitely postponed due to the rise of COVID-19 cases in India.
+The film eventually premiered on SonyLIV on 17 March 2022 to positive reviews from critics.

-Premise
+Plot

-Aravind Karunakaran a sub-inspector, along with his colleagues and superior, Deputy Superintendent Ajith Karunakaran, who is also his brother, arrest a man named Murali, who they are convinced was a murderer they were looking for, forging evidences against him.
-However, they discover to their shock soon after that the real murderer was someone else.
-While Ajith and the others are in solidarity over keeping silence about their misconduct, lest they risk their careers, Aravind retires from the force after refusing to be a part of the charade and getting condemned by his colleagues for the same.
-A few years later, when Aravind returns to his hometown for his niece's wedding, he discovers certain leads that can lead him to the actual culprit, thereby saving Murali.
-Aravind then rejoins the force and begins to conduct the investigation on his own time, narrowing on a potential serial killer and identity thief who has been behind several murders around Kerala over the years.
+SI Aravind Karunakaran, along with his colleagues and superior, DYSP Ajith, who is also his brother, arrest a man named Murali, whom they believe to be a murderer that they were searching for, forging false evidence against him.
+However, much to their shock, they discover that the real murderer was someone else.
+While Ajith and the others remain silent about their misconduct, risking their jobs, Aravind quits after refusing to be a part of the charade and to avoid getting condemned by his colleagues.

+A few years later, when Aravind returns to his hometown along with his girlfriend Dia for his niece's wedding, he discovers certain leads that could lead him to the actual culprit, thereby saving Murali.
+Aravind then rejoins the force and begins to conduct the investigation in his own time, narrowing on a potential serial killer and identity thief who has been behind several murders around Kerala over the years using fake identities, while his brother and accomplices continue to sabotage his plans by transferring him to the Kasaragod Branch only to find out that Aravind was getting closer to finding the culprit.
+However, by the time Aravind tracks down his house, he discovers that the culprit was killed in a car accident while using another fake identity and his face is deformed.
+He nonetheless uses this in order to free Murali.
+Aravind is later suspended alongside Ajith, Pramod and Alex.

+Aravind reads the culprit's letter, which acknowledges Aravind's findings, but after reading the date of the stamp, he realizes that the letter was written the day before the culprit died.